Contact Lens Exam

 Types of contact lenses

-There are many different types of contact lenses to accommodate most people’s visual needs and eye health, including specialty lenses (internal link to specialty contact lenses page).
-Dr. Barton can prescribe all types of contact lenses, so even if you’ve been told in the past that you are not a suitable candidate to wear regular soft contact lenses, or if you’ve tried them and it was unsuccessful, contact us for an appointment, as you may be a candidate for specialty contact lenses.
+There are many different types of contact lenses to accommodate most people’s visual needs and eye health, including specialty lenses.
+Our eye doctors can prescribe all types of contact lenses.
+Even if you’ve been told in the past that you can’t wear regular soft contact lenses, or if you’ve tried them and it was unsuccessful, you may still be a candidate for specialty contact lenses.

-- Soft contact lenses are the most common type of contact lens, and the most prescribed.
-Traditional soft contact lenses are made of soft plastic polymers and water and allow oxygen to permeate to the eyes.
-There are different wear schedules for soft contact lenses based on your prescription, and it’s important to adhere to the wear schedule the doctor prescribes for you so that your eyes remain healthy, and you can continue to comfortably wear soft contact lenses.
-Your doctor may recommend daily use contact lenses, which means you only wear a pair of lenses for one day and then discard them, or weekly, bi-weekly, or monthly lenses.
+- Soft contact lenses are the most common type of contact lens and the most prescribed.
+Traditional soft contact lenses are made of soft plastic polymers and water and allow oxygen to reach the eyes.
+There are different wear schedules for soft contact lenses based on your prescription.
+It’s important to follow the recommended wear schedule so that your eyes remain healthy, and you can continue to comfortably wear soft contact lenses.
+Your doctor may recommend daily contact lenses, which means you only wear a pair of lenses for one day and then discard them.
+Other options include weekly, bi-weekly, or monthly lenses.

-- Tinted or cosmetic contact lenses are soft contact lenses which change the color of the iris (colored part of the eye).
-These lenses can be used for cosmetic purposes, or for decorative purposes, such as for Halloween.
+- Tinted or cosmetic contact lenses are soft contact lenses that change the color of the iris (the colored part of the eye).
+These lenses can be used for cosmetic or decorative purposes, such as for Halloween.

 - Bifocal contact lenses allow people to see clearly up close and in the distance.
 These lenses are like bifocal glasses in that they have two separate powers, and they’re available in soft and gas-permeable forms.